x00tex/hackTheBox/Boxes/linux/Retired/tenet/README.md

 Service Info: OS: Linux; CPE: cpe:/o:linux:linux_kernel
 ```

-* Only 2 ports are aviable one is ssh and second is apache web_server.
+* Only 2 ports are available one is ssh and second is apache web_server.
 * port 80 has default apache web page.

 ## Gobuster